 Welcome to the Department of Plant Biology at the University of Georgia.

 We pride ourselves in the breadth and depth of training opportunities in both research and teaching that we provide our graduate students in the Plant Biology program.
-Our faculty includes nationally and internationally recognized experts at all levels of biology, from biochemistry to global change.
-Many of our faculty have interdisciplinary research programs that span traditional areas.
-In addition, our program includes experts in fungal biology, insect evolutionary biology, bioinformatics, and discipline-based science education, providing our students with a unique breadth of opportunities in their professional training and research.
+Our faculty includes internationally recognized researchers advancing knowledge of biological processes acting at all scales, from biochemical and molecular to our global ecosystem.
+Many of our faculty have interdisciplinary research programs that span multiple traditionally-defined research domains.
+In addition to plant and fungal biology, our program includes experts in insect evolutionary biology, computational biology, and discipline-based science education, providing our students with a unique breadth of opportunities in their professional training and research.